yz-wang/DEMore-Net/README.md

 ### DEMore-Net Training and Test

-- Using build_data.py/databuildMOR.py to  generate train.txt, gt.txt, and the depth.txt.
+- Using build_data.py/databuildMOR.py to  generate train.txt, gt.txt, and depth.txt.

 - Train the DEMore-Net model:
 ```bash